Note that this list is presented raw

 DHCP leases

-IP addresses for a fixed time, after which
+IP addresses for a fixed time, after which the client must check in

 and renew

-leases.
-I think that's a good compromise assuming the IPAD is always up on
+DHCP manager will always issue 24 hour leases.
+I think that's a good compromise assuming the IPAD is always up on the LAN.

 Note: If you find the file LEASES.CTL in the IPAD directory, feel free to look but DO NOT TOUCH!
 This is the IPAD's memory of leases between system restarts.
 Manual editing of this file can be dangerous!

-Finally, there is a program in Windows '95 which will let you play with
+Finally, there is a program in Windows '95 which will let you play with the DCHP process and watch it work.
+It is called WinIPcfg

 and you can go to the Start

-button, select
+button, select run

 and type winipcfg

-it.
+in the box to run it.
 It comes up in a short screen mode, click More info

 button as your first move.